Pietroxero/Challenge_02/README.md

 The intent for the works section squares is to have these be links to bodies of work that will be built and I would want to display for future potential employment.
 Ideally linking to things such as my github repo, or projects that are complete.

+## Disclaimer
+While this page is not as pretty as the mock up, I was not overly concerned in regards to the look.
+Based on the acceptance criteria it was less about the actual style and more so about hitting the requirements and having the page function as intended per the mock up.
+Throughout this course I will be making incremental changes and this should be only considered 'V1' rather than a completed project.

 ## Features